Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 ####Questions

- * Do we need to support multiple levels of membership?
+ * Do we need to support multiple levels of group membership?
      * ex: Group A is member of Group B and User a is a member of Group B so as a result User a is a member of Group A.
  * Do we need to be able to search for users/groups on multiple fields?
  * Do we need to support multiple servers/ connecting to multiple domain controllers?